Latest News

 What is the secret to economic success?
 Stephen Jen: A good baseball team

-Since years, there have been many and deep interactions between Silicon Valley companies and entities in Taiwan, South Korea and Japan (both universities and companies).
-Over 20% of the U.S.'s 10 million tech workers are Asian.
-Many Asian students also attend school in the U.S. Since the 1970s, research and idea exchanges have become a norm.
+Since years, there have been many interactions between companies in Silicon Valley and entities in Taiwan, South Korea and Japan (both universities and companies).
+Over 20% of the 10,000,000 tech workers in the U.S., are Asian.
+Many Asian students also attend school in the U.S. Since the 1970s, research and ideas have been exchanged.

 China complicates this thesis, as you can imagine.
 China is a technology giant but it's not a baseball nation.
 Its rise was due to state-directed policies, its size, and access the U.S. led global economic system.
 Not because of historical ties with America.

 This distinction could prove to be the key.
-Baseball is not a cause of tech success but rather a sign of American influence.
+Baseball is not the reason for tech success but rather a sign of American influence.
 This helps to explain why China’s relationship with Silicon Valley differs from that of other Asian tech giants.

 On Deck?